 Built three hundred metres north of Ari Burnu cemetery, the site of past Anzac Day dawn services at Gallipoli, this site is dominated by a rocky hill named the Sphinx.
 It was one of the first landing places of the ANZAC force and was one of the main places where the evacuation took place, nine months later.

-See the Gallipoli Guide on our Anzac Day website for further images and of this site (including a 3-d panorama).
+Visit the NZHistory website for images of this site (including a 3-d panorama).